Welcome to Staysafe Industry Training

 Our mission is to break down barriers that stop people in urban, rural and remote communities from accessing opportunities to learn and deepen their knowledge and skills to gain nationally accredited units in partial completion of a qualification or a full qualification.

-Our mission can be achieved through consultation and collaboration with employers and community groups throughout Australia where quality, diversity and inclusiveness are at the forefront.
+Our mission will be achieved through consultation, collaboration and partnerships with communities throughout Australia where quality, diversity and inclusiveness are at the forefront.

-Diversity: understanding that each individual is unique, and recognizing our individual differences
+Diversity: understanding that each individual is unique, and recognising our individual differences

 Collaboration: by consulting with employers from small and large businesses who have a vision of empowering their employees and others within the community